FlightAI/Policy-Admin/README.md

 # element³ Policy Admin

-A single-page admin tool for managing `policy_section` metaobjects in the element³ Shopify store.
+A single page admin tool for managing `policy_section` metaobjects in the element³ Shopify store.
 Hosted on Vercel (deployed via GitHub), using a serverless proxy to forward GraphQL requests to the Shopify Admin API with a static access token.